 However, the prestige of the University where the master is taught, and the own master´s prestige and excellence, will make the biggest difference between the wide offer of University-specific Masters.
 In the MCH case, different rankings, among them the most prestigious one Spain, made by El Mundo newspaper, considers it the best Master of Architecture in Spain.
 The classification carried out by this ranking includes both official and university-specific Diplomas.

-In both, Official Master's and University-specific Degrees offer practical guidance and, sometimes, the possibility of carrying out curricular or extracurricular internships.
+Both cases, Official Master's and University-specific Degrees offer practical guidance and, sometimes, the possibility of carrying out curricular or extracurricular internships.

 As in the cases of undergraduate degrees or doctorates, the teaching of an Official Postgraduate Masters must be mainly carried out by the professors of the university that issues the Diploma.
 In general, these Master's degrees do not have a budget for other professors who do not belong to the university itself.
 Unlike the Official Master, in a University-specific Master faculty is formed by professors from different universities and by practicing professionals.
 They are responsible for the direct development of the contents to be taught, as they are experts in the specific subjects of the master.
 In the case of MCH, the percentage of professors who do not belong to UPM exceeds the limit established for official degrees, but this does not mean a decrease in the quality of teaching.
 Indeed, quite the opposite, we have the best experts in housing, both academically and from the architecture practice.
 Approximately 50% of MCH hours are taught by international teachers.